 Shopify accessibility and catalog cleanup scan

-- Free scan
+- Free catalog gap report

 - Prioritized cleanup list, not a vague score